trlee2/CryptoCounter/README.md

 $ pip install pytrends
 $ pip install praw
 ```
-6. Build the tables
+6. Build the tables using the command:
 ```shell
 $ python manage.py migrate
 ```
-7. Start built-in Python Server and run cron
+7. Start built-in Python Server and run cron (run cron with -p and a low number otherwise it will take a long time to scrap all the data)
 ```shell
 $ python manage.py runserver
 $ python cron.py